 Does AppleCare cover loss or theft?

-There is a special AppleCare+ with Theft and loss plan, but it's only for the iPhone.
+There is a special AppleCare+ with Theft and loss plan, but it's only for iPhone.
 This plan allows for two incidents of accidental damage, theft, or loss coverage.

 Some cell carriers and third-party insurance companies offer plans that do cover loss or theft, but AppleCare+ only covers defects and accidental damage.